WGPL

-WGPL is a Black Gospel formatted broadcast radio station licensed to Portsmouth, Virginia, serving Hampton Roads.
-WGPL is owned and operated by Friendship Cathederal Family Worship Center, Inc.
+WGPL is a black gospel formatted broadcast radio station licensed to Portsmouth, Virginia, serving Hampton Roads.
+WGPL is owned and operated by Friendship Cathedral Family Worship Center, Inc.

+History

 The station began broadcasting as WSAP in February 1943 as a Mutual affiliate.
 It operated on 1490 kHz with 250 watts of power from 6 a.m. to 2 a.m.
-As WAVY, the station competed against cross-town WGH with a top 40 music format until 1962.
-In the early 1970s the station competed against WGH/1310 and WNOR/1230 with a Top 40 format as WCVU and WKLX.
+As WAVY in the 1950s and 1960s, the station competed against cross-town WGH with a top 40 music format until 1962.
+In the early 1970s the station competed against WGH and WNOR with a top 40 format as WCVU and WKLX.

+WRAP

+From 1979 until 1987, the station's call sign was WNIS.
+At that point, a swap was made with AM 850, which moved the WNIS call sign to AM 850, and transferred the WRAP call letters, with its associated black-oriented format, to this station.

+This was the last of the three Hampton Roads radio stations to operate as WRAP.
+In 1989, the station was sold to Three Chiefs Broadcasting, which changed the call sign to WBSK, and fired most of the existing staff.